 How do I arrange to speak?

-To speak at a meeting of the Planning Management Committee, you must notify the council before 5.00 pm on the Tuesday before the meeting.
+You must notify the council before 12 noon on the working day before the meeting.

 How long can I speak?